Blog

 Marion County, Florida is in USDA Hardiness Zone 9a.
 The average last spring frost is February 15 and first fall frost is December 1.

-Marion County County sits in USDA Zone 9a.
+Marion County sits in USDA Zone 9a.
 Freesia grows reliably in zones 8a through 11b, so it's a good fit here.

-Can Freesia grow in Marion County County's climate?
+Can Freesia grow in Marion County's climate?

 🌱